|Building Options - Page 3|

 Once the Ai dome building kit is assembled, the 1/2" Georgia Pacific DensArmor gypsum wall board on the interior of the dome shell is ready to be finished.
-There will be a 1/2" gap between some of the panels that allows you to insert some of the electrical wiring without cutting the interior board.
-In other areas to install electrical wiring, cut a groove through the wallboard and the EPS, insert the wiring, use expanding foam to fill the groove and then apply a mixture of cement and perlite over the area.
+To install wiring cut a groove in the wallboard and EPS insert the wiring, use expanding foam to fill the groove and then finish with tape and joint compound.

-The 1/2" gap is filled with a nonshrinking joint compound like "Gold Bond Pro Form".
-Then those seams and the other interior shell seams are finished with typical joint compound and fiberglass joint tape.
 Applying a textured paint using 50/50 mixture of paint and joint compound will likely hide the board seams.
-Or you can apply joint compound to the DensArmor in what is sometimes called a skip trowel finish, apply primer and then paint.
+Or you can apply joint compound to the DensArmor after the wallboard is primed in what is sometimes called a skip trowel finish, apply primer coats and paint.
 Or to cover any wall board imperfections and blend the wall board to the sanded joint compounded seams, mix a 50/50 batch of paint and dry powder joint compound.
 Apply the mixture with a paint roller.

 On the left hand side of our Home Page is a menu item titled FAQS.
 To view files that cover areas like Electrical/Plumbing, Framing, Fireplaces, AC Heating, Kitchens, Interior Finishing, Window & Door Sizes, Update Windows and Sound Reduction, lay your cursor on FAQS, then lay your cursor on Interior Finishing and then click on the file you want to read.

-The standard insulation in Ai's dome building kits consists of seven inch thick expanded bead polystyrene E.P.S. or R-28 which is comparable to eleven inches of fiberglass batting.
-You can purchase thicker 9" E.P.S.
+The standard insulation in Ai's dome building kits consists of seven inch thick expanded polystyrene E.P.S. or R-28 which is comparable to eleven inches of fiberglass batting.
+Or purchase thicker 9" E.P.S.
 To learn more about E.P.S. as a vapor barrier click on Vapor Barrier.